-- After volumes fluctuated during the pandemic, plastics in primary forms has reemerged as the main contributor to containerized export growth, as U.S. production has benefited from access to relatively inexpensive hydrocarbons. - Robust growth is expected through August 2024 due to strong positive momentum and seasonality factors.
-Volumes will then likely drop by November, a typical seasonal trough.
-Overall growth is projected to slow in 2024 and 2025, but remain strong. - A major risk factor is that half of export increases during 2023 went to China, which is a risky destination for geopolitical reasons and because past plastics export volumes to China have been highly volatile.
+- Plastics in primary forms has reemerged as the main contributor to containerized export growth, as U.S. production has benefited from access to relatively inexpensive hydrocarbons. - Robust volumes are expected through August 2024.
+Exports will then likely drop by November, a typical seasonal trough.
+Overall growth is projected to slow in 2024 and 2025, but remain strong. - A major risk factor is that half of export increases during 2023 went to China, which is a risky destination for geopolitical reasons and because past plastics exports to China were highly volatile.
+Exports to India, which grew rapidly in 2023 but fell in January 2024, may be at risk of disruption due to the Red Sea crisis.